Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 Azure Accelerated Networking

-In order to further reduce network latency between Azure VMs, it is highly recommended to choose the option of Azure Accelerated Networking when deploying Azure VMs for SAP workload.
-Especially for the SAP application layer and the SAP DBMS layer.
+To further reduce network latency between Azure VMs, we recommend that you choose Azure Accelerated Networking.
+Use it when you deploy Azure VMs for an SAP workload, especially for the SAP application layer and the SAP DBMS layer.

-Not all VM types are supporting Accelerated Networking.
-The referenced article is listing the VM types that support Accelerated Networking.
+Not all VM types support Accelerated Networking.
+The previous article lists the VM types that support Accelerated Networking.

-For Linux read the article Create a Linux virtual machine with Accelerated Networking in order to get details for Linux distribution.
+For more information on Linux distribution, see Create a Linux virtual machine with Accelerated Networking.

 In the case of SUSE, Red Hat, and Oracle Linux, Accelerated Networking is supported with recent releases.
-Older releases like SLES 12 SP2 or RHEL 7.2 are not supporting Azure Accelerated Networking
+Older releases like SLES 12 SP2 or RHEL 7.2 don't support Azure Accelerated Networking.

-For production usage of SAP Applications in Azure Virtual Machines, SAP requires the ability to get host monitoring data from the physical hosts running the Azure Virtual Machines.
+For production use of SAP applications in Azure virtual machines, SAP requires the ability to get host monitoring data from the physical hosts that run the Azure virtual machines.
 A specific SAP Host Agent patch level is required that enables this capability in SAPOSCOL and SAP Host Agent.
 The exact patch level is documented in SAP Note 1409604.

-For the details regarding deployment of components that deliver host data to SAPOSCOL and SAP Host Agent and the life-cycle management of those components, refer to the Deployment Guide
+For more information on the deployment of components that deliver host data to SAPOSCOL and SAP Host Agent and the life-cycle management of those components, see the Deployment guide.

-For documentation on particular DBMS, consult these articles:
+For more information on a particular DBMS, see:

 - SQL Server Azure Virtual Machines DBMS deployment for SAP workload